 Classic Film Series

-Door open at 10am - Admission is $5 - Harry Hamm of KMOX will be on hand to introduce the film
+$5 Admission - Doors open one half hour before showtime - Harry Hamm of KMOX Radio will be on hand to help introduce the film